Robinthatdoesnotsuck/NotesForEverything/GoLan/GoForGophers/GoBasics.md

 Using this type of notation or full var notation it's not kinda normal, it is used sometimes when you have constant values that have to be controlled.

 - So the simplified helps in the last example since a lot of the values make the type inference easier for the compiler.
-- This will print the same stuff as above, cause if something doesn't have an initial value asigned, Go will automatically asigned what would be the 0 value for that data type, in this case for bool the initial vlaue its 0 or false
+- This will print the same stuff as above, cause if something doesn't have an initial value assigned, Go will automatically assigned what would be the 0 value for that data type, in this case for bool the initial value its 0 or false

 ```Go
     var (